 Union Pacific's ex-Chicago & North Western main line to Omaha is here crossed by Canadian National's single track Elgin, Joliet & Eastern.
 "The J", as it's known, was purchsed by CN from US Steel in January, 2009.
 From here, it runs north (tt west) to Waukegan and south to Joliet; it then heads east from Joliet to the industrial areas of northwest Indiana.
 The triple track UP main is one of the busiest around, featuring freight trains of all varieties and plenty of Metra/UP West Line commuter trains.
 A given weekday is likely to see over 100 trains with rush hours being a constant parade.
 Traffic is a bit less on weekends since there are fewer Metra trains operating.
 Commuter trains once terminated at Geneva, about five miles west of here, but in 2006 service was expanded another ten miles to Elburn.
 Most eastbound UP freights are headed to Proviso Yard about 15 miles to the east.
 Intermodal trains run to UP's "Global" yards at Proviso and on Chicago's west side.

-Before CN bought the J, very little traffic could be seen and what few trains there were ran mostly at night.
-That has changed drastically as a result of CN upgrades to the infrastructure.
-With the J as their main line through the Chicago area, about 12-15 trains a day now use it, and that number will increase as CN continues to improve and enlarge various interlockings along the line.
-CN trains access the J at Leithton to the north (from the former Wisconsin Central), from Matteson on the south (former Illinois Central) and at Griffith to the east, where the J crosses their ex-Grand Trunk Western line.
+Before CN bought the J, only a few EJE trains ran through here--perhaps five or six a day.
+That has changed drastically.
+With the CN upgrades to the infrastructure, the J is now CN's main line through the Chicago area, with about 15-20 trains a day using it.
+CN trains access the J at Leithton to the north (from the former Wisconsin Central), from Matteson on the south (former Illinois Central) and at Griffith to the east, where the J crosses CN's ex-Grand Trunk Western line.

 The tower is still here and continues in operation.
 It is manned by CN operators.
 UP has trackage rights on the J from here to Waukegan, mostly used by coal trains bound for Wisconsin generating plants.